 - 1. The California Constitutional right to privacy protects the fundamental right of California women to retain personal control over the integrity of their bodies and to decide whether and when to parent.
-This case challenges the policies and practices of Respondent PROMESA BEHAVIORAL HEALTH ("Promesa"), which infringe on the constitutional privacy interests of young women in foster care who have been placed in Promesa's group homes. - 2.
+Plaintiffs S.H., A.Z, L.B., E.B., and V.R. (the "Individual Plaintiffs"), California Planned Parenthood Education Fund ("CPPEF"), and Planned Parenthood Mar Monte ("PPMM") (collectively, "Plaintiffs") bring this case to challenge the policies and practices of Defendant Promesa Behavioral Health ("Promesa"), which infringe on the constitutional privacy interests of young women in foster care who have been placed in Promesa's group homes. - 2.
 Promesa is a nonprofit 501(c) corporation that receives millions of dollars each year in government funding to provide care and housing to California children who are in foster care due to abuse or neglect by their families.
 Counties with responsibility for these foster youth place them in Promesa's residential group homes in Fresno County and entrust Promesa with ensuring their health, safety, and well-being. - 3.
 Promesa has violated the privacy rights of the foster youth placed in their group homes.
 Promesa has regularly searched the belongings of foster youth for contraceptives, such as condoms, and confiscated any contraceptives found.
 Promesa has also prohibited some foster youth from receiving reproductive health care, forced foster youth to waive their right to confidential reproductive health care, required foster youth to sign an agreement that they would not engage in sexual activity, and punished them when they sought or received reproductive health services.
-Promesa's actions have harmed Plaintiffs S.H., A.Z, and L.B., who have all lived at Promesa group homes, and have jeopardized the health and safety of countless foster youth. - 4.
+Promesa's actions have harmed Plaintiffs S.H., A.Z, L.B., E.B., and V.R., who have all lived at Promesa group homes, and have jeopardized the health and safety of countless foster youth. - 4.
 Promesa's actions are all the more harmful because youth in foster care have a particularly compelling need for access to contraception and regular reproductive health care.
-Young women in California's foster care system experience higher rates of unwanted teen pregnancy and childbirth than their counterparts who are not in care, higher rates of forced sexual activity, and higher rates of sexually transmitted infections that if not caught early and treated, can cause lifetime infertility. - 5.
-In November 2015, Plaintiffs placed Promesa on notice that its policies and practices, including confiscating condoms from foster youth and forcing foster youth to allow group home staff into their ob-gyn examination rooms, violate California law.
-Plaintiffs demanded that Promesa cease these unlawful practices and revise their policies.
+Young women in California's foster care system experience higher rates of unwanted teen pregnancy and childbirth than their counterparts who are not in care, higher rates of forced sexual activity, and higher rates of sexually transmitted infections that if not caught early and treated, can cause lifetime infertility.

+- 5. In November 2015, Plaintiff CPPEF placed Promesa on notice that its policies and practices, including confiscating condoms from foster youth and forcing foster youth to allow group home staff into their ob-gyn examination rooms, violate California law.
+CPPEF demanded that Promesa cease these unlawful practices and revise their policies.
 Promesa has categorically denied any wrongdoing and has failed to take steps to resolve Plaintiffs' concerns.
-Promesa maintained that it could not be held accountable to the very foster youth it receives millions of dollars in foster care payments to serve.

-6. Plaintiffs bring this action to enjoin Promesa from violating the privacy rights of foster youth placed in its care.
+Promesa maintained that it could not be held accountable to the very foster youth it receives millions of dollars in foster care payments to serve. - 6.
+Plaintiffs bring this action to enjoin Promesa from violating the privacy rights of foster youth placed in its care.